GrinonBarrett/Taksidos/Core Rules/Creatures/Z'Koulikhar.md

 **Creature Type**: Z'Koulikhain are Fiends.

-**Size**: Thwy have a length between 44-48 feet and a wingspan between 33-48% of their length.
+**Size**: They have a length between 44-48 feet and a wingspan between 33-48% of their length.
 They weigh between 270 and 300 pounds.
 They are great creatures.

 **Hitpoints**: A Z'Koulikhar has 7 hitpoints.